fightlessbirds/pygame-engine/README.md

 Helper class for getting input from the mouse.
 ####Properties
 #####pos
+A tuple of integers for the location of the mouse on the x and y-axis.
+Read-only.
 #####x
+The location of the mouse on the x-axis.
+Read-only.
 #####y
+The location of the mouse on the y-axis.
+Read-only.
 #####dx
+Change in position on the x-axis.
+Read-only.
 #####dy
+Change in position of the y-axis.
+Read-only.
 #####clicks
+A list of Click objects that were spawned since the last update.
+Read-only.
 #####click
+The most recent Click object that was spawned since the last update.
+Read-only.
 ####Functions
 #####update(mouse_evts)
 Update the state of the mouse adapter.
 This function should be called once ever iteration of the main game loop.